I-CUREUS Information Sheet

 - This opportunity is not available to contract instructors

 - Faculty supervisor must not be on sabbatical or leave.
-They are required to be working on a current relevant teaching project
+They are required to be working on a current relevant teaching project.
+If a faculty supervisor will be on sabbatical or leave at any point during the project, they must indicate in the application form how they ensure supervision of the student and research project.

 The Student Intern will: